- Sourcing, vetting, and assembling the right team for the engagement

 Your internal product and engineering leaders set priorities, define sprint goals, and review delivery output.
 Solbeg provides a delivery coordination layer on our side — a delivery manager or lead who handles day-to-day team operations, runs internal standups, manages team continuity, and is your primary point of contact for operational matters.
 You have direct access to every engineer, but you do not need to run the team’s internal operations yourself.

 It is designed specifically for long-term product work.
-The dedicated team model does not work well for short-term, fixed-scope engagements — a fixed-price project is a better fit for those.
-Dedicated teams are valuable when the work is continuous, the roadmap is evolving, and you need engineers who carry product context over time rather than being replaced at the end of each statement of work.
+The dedicated team model is most effective when the work is continuous, the roadmap is evolving, and you need engineers who carry product context over time rather than being replaced at the end of each statement of work.

 Yes, and this is a common pattern.
 Many engagements begin with two or three engineers to establish the working relationship and validate the collaboration model before scaling.
 Starting small reduces risk and gives both sides the chance to align on processes before expanding the team footprint.
 There is no minimum team size requirement.